hank123/speedy-app-builder/Readme.md

 ```
 1. npm install
 2. bower install
+2.1 npm rebuild node-sass ( optional）
 3. gulp build
 4. gulp serve
 ```
+if you see following error : " Error: ENOENT: no such file or directory, scandir '../speedy-app-builder/node_modules/node-sass/vendor' try to run following command to fix the issue: npm rebuild node-sass

 Next you will need to create an Admin account by logging into the server admin console and create a new Admin login under the *Admin* Resource.